JP: What aspect of making music excites you the most right now?

 FG: First of all, I stopped being a music snob after leaving the United States.
 In Moscow I was listening to the radio.
 And also it seems that Europe in general doesn’t have this mortal fear of listening to something someone else listens too.
 And I really enjoyed the Russian Rock style.
 Sort of a Rockabilly almost.
 And then I liked the Russian underground (well it wasn’t once I was there) but former underground music like Tsoi, and Grebenchekov.
 Also Vysotsky.
 They are sort of classics there for people who like good music.

 But then, I started listening to Country because that was one of the only stations that I could pick up when I arrived back in America.
 Well, and also I really got into the Dixie Chicks.
 They have more of a Bluegrass feel.
 Actually I am pretty sure they were a Bluegrass band originally… Anyway, I like different kinds of music,and being Russia, life was hard enough that I didn’t want the hardcore music, but more melodic and bluesey stuff to calm the soul.
 And I think having kids made me like calm music.
 When my oldest daughter (who’s 8 now) was –I was pregnant with her, I suddenly started liking Celine Dion.
-That passed though… thank Goodness, I guess. (laughs)
+That was sort of different from my prior tastes, I guess.
+I used to like X and some early LA punk and stuff like that… (laughs)

 JP: When was the last time you wrote a song?
 What can you tell us about it?